-"Discharge" means any introduction or addition of any substance into waterbodies of the MS4, storm water system or state waters of the state, or waters of the United States.
+"Discharge" means any introduction or addition of any substance into the storm water system or state waters.

 "Discharger" means any person who causes, allows, permits, or is otherwise responsible for a discharge, including, without limitation, any operator of a construction site or industrial facility.